 The children can bring these activities in (or photographs) whenever they are completed and they will be shared and celebrated in class.

-In addition to the Learning Passport, the children are expected to complete a minimum of three signed reads per week in their reading diary and to practise their times tables up to 12*12.
+In addition to the Learning Passport, children in Year 4 are expected to complete a minimum of FOUR signed reads per week, recording these in their reading diary.
+Children should also visit Times Tables Rockstars to practise their times tables (up to 12 x 12) at least twice a week.

 Children are expected to use neat handwriting at all times when completing homework.